jnields/febs/ReadMe.md

 An asset injector uses a [manifest.json](#build-manifest) to insert production assets into the markup of a webpage.

-See our example javascript implementation of the an asset injector.
+See our example Javascript implementation of the an asset injector.
 One could create one for to be used by Thymleaf, Freemarker, JSP Tags, Vue, React, Mustache, Handlebars, etc.

-@TODO: publish javascript implementation and asset pipeline architectual diagrams and relate to an "asset pipeline".
+@TODO: publish Javascript implementation and asset pipeline architectual diagrams and relate to an "asset pipeline".

 ### Overrides

+FEBS uses `Webpack` to build and is providing a default Webpack configuration under the hood.

+You can override or create new configurations where necissary.
+If you think others might need the configuration your override or adding please file a ticket.
+Where you can, avoid using this feature.

-FEBS uses `Webpack` to build and is providing a default Webpack configuration.
-We provide a mechanism for you to customize your build simply by creating a `Webpack.overrides.conf.js` at the root of your npm package.
+To customize your build simply by creating a `Webpack.overrides.conf.js` at the root of your npm package.
 Anything that Webpack understands is fair game for the overrides file.
 Want to add a loader or a plugin?

     // Webpack.overrides.conf.js
     module.exports = {